Woven Petticoat

 .

-…it was a matter of tying on more linen warp and winding it around the little end nails – an even number on each side of the existing warp so the tension is evenly balanced!
+…it was a matter of tying on more linen warp and winding it around the little end nails – an equal number on each side of the existing warp so the tension is evenly balanced!

 .